siddharthkumarrai/node.js_Backend_Guide/README.md

 ```
 - console error ( CORS )
+  -  1. Whitelisting in server
+     2. add PROXY
 ```diff
 - Access to XMLHttpRequest at 'http://localhost:3000/' from origin 'http://localhost:5173' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 ```